A dark, chocolate Oreo Bundt cake with a marshmallow glaze and topped with chopped Oreos!

 I wanted a sharp, white contrast to the deep, dark of this Oreo Bundt, so I resorted to the perfectly stark white marshmallow glaze I had made for the Rocky Road bundt.
 Except that I didn’t have any more marshmallow fluff in my freezer and making it was just not on my radar for thingsIhavetodotoday.
 I am grateful that there is a grocery store steps from my building.

 The store-bought marshmallow fluff worked perfectly for the glaze and I topped it off with some chopped up Oreos.
-The cake is dense and super moist, the glaze a perfect compliment, and the chopped Oreos add more flavour and texture.
+The cake is dense and super moist, the glaze a perfect compliment, and the chopped Oreos add more flavor and texture.
 Delicious!

 Oreo Bundt Cake